SharonSenag/lrthw_exercises/intro/Readme.md

 >What are the three most essential skills that a beginner programmer needs to know?

-Reading and Writing

-Attention to Detail

-Spotting Differences
+reading and writing, attention to detail, and spotting differences

 >Please explain these three skills in your own words.